Sierra Furtado Goes Braless Under Cardigan In Sizzling New Snapshot

 She pulled her long locks halfway back and wore several loose waves throughout her mane.
 Sierra’s hair fell past her chest, and a few loose pieces fell around the frame of her face.
 She added a few beaded bracelets to her wrist and appeared to rock a stunning application of makeup as well.
 The model highlighted her beautiful features with what looked like defined brows and a small amount of blush on her cheeks, finishing the smoldering look with bright red lipstick on her pout.

-The update has been a hit with fans so far, earning over 99,000 likes and upwards of 228 comments in 24 hours.
+The update has been a hit with fans so far, earning over 99,000 likes and upward of 228 comments in 24 hours.
 Some social media users took the opportunity to rave over Sierra’s figure, while many others let her know they are big fans.

 “Cutest and hottest human all in one I’m confusion,” one follower commented.